JosePepowner/Rainmeter/README.md

 You must change the values within the CPU file and Network file.<br>
 Within CPU ini change the value CPURPM within the variables section to match your RPM.<br>
 Within Network ini change the value maxDownloads / maxUploads within the variables section to match your Mbs.<br>
+Lastly because of HWinfo and the way it interacts with the values you must follow this guide to setup your CPU properly. https://docs.rainmeter.net/tips/hwinfo/ <br>
+Essentially my CPU values will not work for sensors as they might be labeled differently, have more values in general, or be in a completely different order than yours. <br>

 <h3>Close</h3>
 Please understand I am not great at all this and did this for myself.
 So if things are broken I encourage you to let me know but please understand I may not bother fixing them.